10 Engaging ESL Halloween Activities for a Frightfully Fun Lesson

 Whenever Halloween is around the corner, ESL teachers have cause to be wickedly happy.
 Why?
-Because it’s the perfect time of the season to incorporate unique and fun games and exercises into your classroom!
-Check out these 10 ESL Halloween activities to get some ideas for young learners, teens, and adults learning English in the physical classroom and online.
+Because it’s the perfect time of the year to incorporate unique and fun games and exercises into your classroom!
+Check out these 10 ESL Halloween activities to get some ideas for young learners, teens, and adults learning English in the physical classroom or online.

 1. Halloween Word Search

 Every great ESL Halloween lesson plan should include a word search.
-This fun and relaxing activity is simple to explain and can get kids of all ages to learn new Halloween vocabulary.
-You can create your own online one for students learning remotely, or print out worksheets for the classroom.
+This fun and relaxing activity is easy to explain and can help kids of all ages learn new vocabulary.
+You can create your own online word search for students learning remotely, or print out worksheets for the classroom.

 2. Guess My Costume